Anatomy of Iowa Floods: Preparing for the Future

 The series of free public seminars brought together essay authors and other flood and climate experts to make public presentations and to engage in open dialog about flood‐related research and resources.
 Free copies of A Watershed Year were available for all attendees.

-The seminars were held in the ten communities listed below with over 700 Iowans attending one of the seminars.
+The seminars were held in the 10 communities listed below.
+More than 700 Iowans attended one of the seminars.

 Presenters and Speakers